franciscop/fetch/readme.md

 const me = await fch('/users/me');
 ```

-Globally on a per-request basis, for example if you take the value from localStorage:
+Or globally on a per-request basis, for example if you take the value from localStorage:

 ```js
 import fch from 'fch';